Take to the trails as a true eco-warrior with these sustainable hiking tips and planning guide!

-- Ethical tips for before the trail (incl. gear, food, equipment and planning)
+- How to plan an eco-friendly hiking trip (incl. gear, food, equipment and planning)

-- Sustainable tactics to use on the hike (cooking, camping, rubbish, poopin…)
+- Sustainable tactics to follow in the wild (cooking, camping, rubbish, poopin…)

-- Extra sustainable hiking tips to help the trails and community
+- Extra eco hiking tips that help the trails and community

 Why is sustainable hiking important?